Football, family and parade floats: Traditions return on U.S. Thanksgiving Day

 Victoria Lasavath, the food bank marketing manager, said the pandemic exacerbated food insecurity in Los Angeles County.
 The organization and its partners now serve 900,000 people a day, triple the number from before COVID-19, she said.

-Still, Americans are cautious with COVID-19 infecting 95,000 people a day.
-More than 777,000 people have died of COVID-19 in the United States, according to a Reuters count of official data.
-But deaths are now measured in the hundreds per day instead of the thousands.

 With hospital intensive-care units no longer overflowing, restrictions on social gatherings have eased.
-That means fans will pack three National Football League stadiums on Thursday, restoring a spectacle that is part of the Thanksgiving tradition.
+That means fans will pack three National Football League stadiums on Thursday, with the first kickoff set for 12:30 p.m.
+EST (1730 GMT), restoring a spectacle that is part of the Thanksgiving tradition.
 Last year there were no fans in the stands.

-Likewise, spectators will return to New York City's 95th annual Macy's Thanksgiving Day Parade after last year's pageant was scaled down and closed to the public.
+Likewise, spectators returned to New York's Thanksgiving Day Parade after last year's pageant was scaled down and closed to the public.

-Other cities have parades, but the New York event is televised across the country, enabling some 50 million viewers to gawk at the oversized helium balloons depicting cartoon characters and toys, the longest measuring 72 feet (22 meters).

-New York police do not provide crowd estimates, but the Macy's parade is one of the city's largest annual events along with New Year's Eve and the LGBTQ Pride parade, whose boosters claim millions of in-person spectators.
+The parade featured giant, helium balloons depicting characters such as Grogu, otherwise known as Baby Yoda from the Star Wars spinoff series "The Mandalorian," and Ada, the young scientist from the Netflix series "Ada Twist, Scientist."

-(Reporting by Daniel Trotta; Additional reporting by Barbara Goldberg, Rajesh Kumar Singh Richa Naidu and Arriana Mclymore; Editing by David Gregorio)
+(Reporting by Daniel Trotta; Additional reporting by Nandita Bose, Barbara Goldberg, Rajesh Kumar Singh Richa Naidu and Arriana Mclymore; Editing by David Gregorio and Jonathan Oatis)

 ((daniel.trotta@reuters.com;))